ryanve/cader/README.md

 ### `.fuse(atoms)`

 - fuse atoms into string
-- `atoms` is a space-separated string
+- `atoms` is a space-separated string of saved atoms only
+- throws error if attempting to fuse unsaved atoms
 - `@return string`

 ```js